Phosphorescentt/phosphorescent.dev-zola/content/pages/how_to_choose_a_book.md

 settle for just picking up a copy of something like 1984, Pride & Prejudice or War & Peace.

-An extension to this idea is that you also pick books that people in your bring up regularly.
+An extension to this idea is that you also pick books that people in your circle bring up regularly.
 Using this addition has a similar tradeoff to the above: if you read a book that someone recommended to you and you hate it, you have at least gained one new thing to talk to them about.
 If you love it, then you had a good time and you've still got the conversation point!
 I have also applied this idea to more types of creative work than just books.
 I wouldn't have watched Breaking Bad, The Silence of the Lambs or Memento if I hadn't been given glowing recommendations by my friends.

 There is one (possibly huge) caveat to this approach: I feel very strongly that it's important to read & engage with creative works that are part of modern culture.
 If you